 - 2 tablespoons unsalted butter melted

-- 2 tablespoons finely chopped fresh herbs such as flat-leaf parsley, or 1 tablespoon each parsley and fresh chives
+- 2 tablespoons finely chopped fresh herbs such as parsley, chives, or a combination

 - Kosher salt and freshly ground black pepper